realA10001986/Time-Circuits-Display/README.md

 - [Night mode](#night-mode): Dim or switch off displays on schedule, manually or sensor-controlled.
 - [Music player](#the-music-player): Play mp3 files located on an SD card
 - [Sound on the hour](#additional-custom-sounds)
-- [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player
+- [SD card](#sd-card) support for custom audio files for additional effects and/or replacing default sound effects, and music for the Music Player
 - [Keypad-controlled menu](#the-keypad-menu) for adjusting various settings and viewing status through the three displays
 - Peripherals:
   - Support for external [fake "power switch"](#fake-power-switch) (eg. a TFC drive switch)